williamjameshandley/talks/README.md

-# Nested Nested Sampling An efficient and robust Bayesian inference tool for physics and machine learning
+# Nested Sampling: An efficient and robust Bayesian inference tool for physics and machine learning
 hour-long colloquium given on 14th February 2020 at the University of Adelaide, Australia

 ## Abstract